yingweiwo

 Protein Binding

-About 40% of circulating testosterone is bound to sex hormone-binding globulin (SHBG) and about 2% of the drug remains unbound to plasma proteins.
-The rest is loosely bound to albumin and other plasma proteins.
+Approximately 40% of circulating testosterone binds to sex hormone-binding globulin (SHBG), and about 2% of the drug exists in free form in plasma proteins.
+The remainder is loosely bound to albumin and other plasma proteins.

 References